 - Expression Evaluation can only be "single-level".
 In other words, if PyCharm stops at a breakpoint within a method called from the Expression Evaluation, you cannot use the Expression Evaluation feature again.

-To evaluate an expression or a code fragment in the context of a stack frame
+To evaluate expression or code fragment in a stack frame, follow these steps:

 - In the Frames pane, select the thread where you want an expression to be evaluated.